 When inheritance excels:

-- Stable domain models with consistent business rules, such as some financial services workflows.
+- Stable domain models with consistent business rules, such as some financial workflows.

 - Systems where auditors value clear lineage and defaults.